The criminal courts

 The victim impact statement should say if you want the defendant to pay you compensation (“reparation”) for any damage or loss you were caused by what they did.

-Your victim impact statement will be prepared in discussion with the police prosecution (usually this is the police and should be signed off by you within 28 days of the sentencing date).
+Your victim impact statement will be prepared in discussion with the prosecution (usually this is the police and should be signed off by you within 28 days of the sentencing date).

 Who gets to see the victim impact statement?